Frederic-Chopin/Evive/README.md

 # Evive Meal Ordering System
+- Update1: I've made some changes to the project, so download the project zip file at https://github.com/Frederic-Chopin/Evive for the latest version!
+- Update2: All provided tests are passes when input is provided via args.
+One tiny issue exists when input is provided via Stin, when there's no dish index.
+  More detailed explanation is provided in the Input section of Readme.

 ## About The Project
 This system takes in meal order for breakfast, lunch, or dinner,